 Let them know how much you appreciate them!
-It will build brand loyalty and drive future sales.
-You may even want to consider having loyal fans as “brand ambassadors,” and offering them in-store discounts or other rewards for sharing your products on social sites frequently.
+It’ll build brand loyalty and drive future sales.
+You may even want to consider having loyal fans as “brand ambassadors” and offering them in-store discounts or other rewards for sharing your products on social sites frequently.

-Fro example, Women’s fashion retailer, Henri Girl, uses brand ambassadors that fit their target market of young, college aged women to post on social, and then share their photos as well.
-This helps potential customers see these products as they would use or wear them, and encourages buyer trust because they identify with the demographic makeup of the brand ambassador.
+For example, women’s fashion retailer, Henri Girl, uses brand ambassadors that fit their target market of young, college-aged women to post on social, and then share their photos as well.
+This helps potential customers see these products as they would use or wear them and encourages buyer trust because they identify with the demographic makeup of the brand ambassador.
 See an example of their post below:

 For tips on how to capitalize on each social site, read our posts on Pinterest, Instagram, and other social media marketing ideas.

 Have a Party

-If you have a brick-and-mortar store, make sure to integrate those offline sales with your online sales with an integration-friendly POS software.
+If you have a brick-and-mortar store, make sure to integrate those offline sales with your online sales with integration-friendly POS software.
 Then, host a special shopping day for your beloved customers.